Plays

 Do make contact if you would like me to act as a textual consultant on your script or if you want me to adapt a classic script or commission an original piece of work.

-Please contact me if you would like to contact me to enquire about my playwrighting workshop using Nay, Remember Me!
+Please contact me if you would like to enquire about my playwrighting workshop using Nay, Remember Me!
 I can come to you.
-I include a talk about the First Folio, and then we move on to writing and performing.
+I can offer a FIRST FOLIO DAY to include a talk about the First Folio, followed by my playwrighting and performing workshop.
 Suitable for sixth formers, amateur dramatics groups or teachers.
-OR you can get a Writing Workshop pack to use on your own.
+OR I will send you a FREE Workshop pack to use on your own - just ask!

 Two Short Stage Plays